Open In Colab Open in Kaggle

 Based on Content from: Anushree Hede, Pooja Consul, Ann-Katrin Reuel

-Before we begin exploring how Recurrent Neural Networks (RNNs) excel at modeling sequences, we will explore other ways we can model sequences, encode text, and make meaningful measurements using such encodings and embeddings.
+Before we explore how Recurrent Neural Networks (RNNs) excel at modeling sequences, we will explore other ways to model sequences, encode the text, and make meaningful measurements using such encodings and embeddings.

 There may be errors and/or warnings reported during the installation.
 However, they are to be ignored.